mastodon/documentation/content/en/admin/config.md

 Similar to `CDN_HOST`, you may serve *user-uploaded* files from a separate host.
 In fact, if you are using external storage like Amazon S3, Minio or Google Cloud, you will by default be serving files from those services' URLs.

-It is *extremely recommended* to use your own host instead, for a few reasons:
+It is *highly recommended* to use your own host instead, for a few reasons:

 1. Bandwidth on external storage providers is metered and expensive
 2. You may want to switch to a different provider later without breaking old links